Stochastic LQR Design With Disturbance Preview: Conclusion

 \section{Conclusion}

 This paper presented solutions to the discrete-time, stochastic LQR problem with $p$ steps of disturbance preview information where $p$ is finite.
 Solutions were presented for both the finite horizon and infinite horizon problems.
 Moreover, we provided a proof for the principle of optimality that relies only on the assumption of nested information structure.
 This is of independent interest.
 Finally, we compared our solutions to several existing results for optimal control with preview information.
 Future work will explore using our finite-preview controller as a baseline for regret-based design.
+Additionally, we will consider extensions to cases where the dynamic models and cost matrices are time-varying and only known with finite preview, in contrast to the full future knowledge assumed in this paper.